jluufigma/grc-docs/gov/ac.md

 <!--bodytext-->
 ### Access Control Mechanisms

-* User Identification and Authentication: Describe mechanisms for user identification and authentication, including password policies and multi-factor authentication (MFA).
+* User Identification and Authentication: Describe mechanisms for user identification and authentication, including password policies and multi-factor authentication.
 * Access Approval: Outline the process for granting, modifying, and revoking access, including the approval workflow.
 * Access Reviews and Audits: Define the process for regular reviews and audits of access controls and user permissions.

 ### Access Control Policies and Procedures